ChaseSecurity/RPaaS/docs/index.md

   This attribute represent which providers this IP address was captured from.
 Provider names are concatenated by underline

 **[IP addresses used to train the residential IP classifier](https://drive.google.com/open?id=14MglpY2dPunVL3ci4Q_rtgJObrFClc6V)**.
 We collected 10K residential and 10K non-residential IP addresses to train our residential IP classifier, you can access those IP addresses [here](https://drive.google.com/open?id=14MglpY2dPunVL3ci4Q_rtgJObrFClc6V).

+**[Samples identified to relay our infiltration traffic](data/proxy_peer_sample_md5s.txt)**.
+In our study, we identified 67 various program samples relaying our infiltration traffic, and many of them were reported as suspicious by some anti-virus engines.
 # Source Code
 We are still working to format the source code for sharing.
 Basically, we intend to share the following components.
 * The infiltration framework